Same-Day Wildlife Removal — New York

-Wildlife emergency in your home?
+Wildlife problem in your home?
 Call Wildlife NY now.
-24/7 response for bat exposure, raccoon in attic, skunks, aggressive animals, and more.
+Fast same-day response for bat exposure, raccoon in attic, skunks, aggressive animals, and more.
 NYS DEC licensed.

 Bat exposure requires immediate contact with your health department.

-Most wildlife problems are urgent — but some are true emergencies requiring immediate action.
-Wildlife NY provides emergency response across New York for situations that cannot wait.
-If you're unsure whether your situation is an emergency, call us now at (516) 447-4673 — we will help you assess the situation and advise on immediate steps.
+Most wildlife problems are urgent — some require action right away.
+Wildlife NY provides same-day response across New York for situations that need prompt professional attention.
+If you're unsure how serious your situation is, call us now at (855) 705-5956 — we will help you assess the situation and advise on immediate steps.

-Other wildlife emergencies include aggressive animals, skunks in enclosed spaces, animals actively entering living areas, and injured wildlife creating public safety hazards.
-For all of these, Wildlife NY's licensed technicians provide rapid, professional response.
+Other situations requiring prompt response include aggressive animals, skunks in enclosed spaces, animals actively entering living areas, and injured wildlife creating public safety hazards.
+Wildlife NY's NYS DEC licensed technicians provide rapid, professional service across all of New York.

 Bat in Living Space